amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 typar : delegate< tupled-arg-type , return-type>
 ```

-During constraint solving (see §14 .5), the constraint `type : delegate<tupled-arg-type, return-types>`
+During constraint solving (see [§14](inference-procedures.md#inference-procedures) .5), the constraint `type : delegate<tupled-arg-type, return-types>`
 is met if `type` is a delegate type `D` with declaration `type D = delegate of object * arg1 * ... *
 argN` and `tupled-arg-type = arg1 * ... * argN.` That is, the delegate must match the CLI design
 pattern where the sender object is the first argument to the event.

-> [!NOTE]
-> This constraint form exists primarily to allow the definition of certain F# library
+> Note: This constraint form exists primarily to allow the definition of certain F# library
-> functions that are related to event programming.
+functions that are related to event programming.
 It is rarely used directly in F#
-> programming.<br>
->
+programming.<br><br>
-> The `delegate` constraint does not imply anything about subtypes.
+The `delegate` constraint does not imply anything about subtypes.
 In particular, a
-`delegate` constraint does not imply that the type is a subtype of `System.Delegate`.<br>
+`delegate` constraint does not imply that the type is a subtype of `System.Delegate`.<br><br>
->
->The `delegate` constraint applies only to delegate types that follow the usual form for CLI
+The `delegate` constraint applies only to delegate types that follow the usual form for CLI
-> event handlers, where the first argument is a `sender` object.
+event handlers, where the first argument is a `sender` object.
 The reason is that the
-> purpose of the constraint is to simplify the presentation of CLI event handlers to the F#
+purpose of the constraint is to simplify the presentation of CLI event handlers to the F#
-> programmer.
+programmer.

-### 5.2.9 Unmanaged Constraints
+### Unmanaged Constraints

 An `unmanaged constraint` has the following form: